 Since 2018, he is the director of Center for Economic and Political Research on Aging (CEPRA).
 Previously he served as scientific director of the Swiss School of Public Health (SSPH+) Summer School in Public Health Policy, Economics and Management (2015-2019) and academic director of the SSPH+ International Doctoral Courses in Health Economics and Policy (2015-2017).
 He is in the board, and founding member, of the Swiss Society of Health Economics (SGGOE).

-His research interests are in the fields of health economics and applied microeconometrics.
-His current research focuses on aging issues, namely on the determinants of health and cognitive depreciation over time.
+His research interests are in the fields of health and labor economics and applied microeconometrics.
+His research has mainly focused on aging issues, such as the determinants of health and cognitive depreciation over time.
 He published articles in international journals on issues related to the effects of retirement and education on cognitive abilities of the elderly.
-Since September 2014 is the scientific director of the Swiss School of Public Health (SSPH+) Summer School in Public Health Policy, Economics and Management that takes place every year in August in Lugano.
-He is also the academic director of the SSPH+ International Doctoral Courses in Health Economics and Policy.
+More recently, he has investigated the effect of immigration on native and immigrants' health, the relationship between sleep, health and cognitive abilities and the rapid growth in antidepressants consumption and its consequences on population health.